ecoinvent/ecoinvent-topology/docs/index.rst

 Added 50 states of the ``United States of America``, as well as the District of Columbia.

+The name of ``Al producing Area 6A&B, West, East, and Central Europe`` (which was in any case an outdated location, and not used in ecoinvent) was changed to ``IAI Area, West Europe``, for consistency with the ecoinvent master data.

 Version 2.3 (ecoinvent 3.6)
 +++++++++++++++++++++++++++